UW-GAC/analysis_pipeline/README.md

 Nearly all scripts require a GDS file in SeqArray format.
 Phenotype files should be an AnnotatedDataFrame saved in an RData file.
 See `?AnnotatedDataFrame` or the SeqVarTools documentation for details.
 Example files are provided in `testdata`.

+## Conversion to GDS

+1. vcf2gds.R
+2. merge_gds.R
+3. unique_variant_ids.R

+Step 1 converts VCF files (one per chromosome) into GDS files, discarding non-genotype FORMAT fields.
+Step 2 combines these files into a single GDS file, which is needed for whole-genome analyses such as relatedness and population structure.
+The single-chromosome files are still preferred for analyses run in parallel by chromosome.
+Step 3 ensures that each variant has a unique integer ID across the genome, so the variant.id field in the per-chromosome files and the combined file are consistent.

 ## Relatedness and Population structure

 1. ld_pruning.R